jkobject/jkobject.github.io/_posts/2026-06-10-gene-regulation-landscape.md

 That is the central idea of the landscape: gene regulation is not just a list of mechanisms.
 It is a multi-layer control architecture built from recurring design patterns.

-## Does The Map Hold Up?

-As a conceptual atlas, yes.
-The strongest axes are the coupling between Pol II, chromatin, and splicing; the m6A/RBP/miRNA layer as a post-transcriptional decision hub; and the feedbacks that bring translation and protein degradation back to transcription.

-But a map like this necessarily compresses biology.
-A few caveats matter:

-- `HUBS` merges super-enhancers and transcriptional condensates.
-This is useful visually, but a ChIP-seq-defined enhancer cluster and a microscopy-observed condensate are not strictly the same object.
-- `STAMP` compresses m6A writers, erasers, and readers into a single node.
-Good for a map, too compact for detailed mechanism.
-- `TEMPO` merges codon usage, tRNA modifications, and ribosome heterogeneity.
-  This is defensible as “decoding kinetics,” but each subfield has its own nuances.
-- `SPONGE` should be read carefully: ceRNA effects exist in some contexts, but they depend strongly on stoichiometry and have often been overclaimed.

-So the map should be read as a mental topology, not as a claim that every arrow is universal, equally causal, or independent of cell type.

 ## Why This Matters For AI Biology